-Parent coaching is when one or both parents (or any primary caregiver) meet with a professional coach in an effort to foster goal achievement related to parenting.
+Parent coaching is when one or both parents (or any primary caregiver) meet with a professional coach to foster goal achievement related to parenting.
 In this non-judgmental setting, the coach can use psychoeducation and evidence-based strategy to navigate familial issues related to children.
-It is beneficial to parents who need assistance to increase family functioning and improve communication.1,2,3,4
+Parenting coaching can be beneficial for parents who need assistance to increase family functioning and improve communication.1,2,3,4

 What Is Parent Coaching?

-Parent coaching is useful for any parent, step-parent, or caregiver who needs support to navigate their child’s specialized mental health and developmental needs.5 It can occur in-person, online, or over the phone, including one or both parents (separately or together).
-During a session, the professional coach provides psychoeducation about the child’s needs and/or diagnosis, offers strategies and support, and fosters communication and coping skills.4,5
+Parent coaching can benefit any parent, step-parent, or caregiver who needs support navigating their child’s specialized mental health and developmental needs.5 Parent coaching can occur in person, online, or over the phone, including one or both parents (separately or together).
+During a session, the professional coach provides psychoeducation about the child’s needs and diagnosis, offers strategies and support, and fosters communication and coping skills.4,5

-Parent coaching is directive and brief with mutually agreed upon goals.
+Parent coaching is directive and brief and establishes mutually agreed-upon goals.
 In some cases, the coach can connect parents with support groups or resources for long-term assistance.
-In general, this form of coaching carries an implicit larger goal of re-establishing positive family relationships achieved through the application of smaller goals like improving communication, providing psychoeducation, improving parenting strategies, fostering confidence and self-efficacy, developing solution-focused thinking, and improving metacognitive skills.6
+In general, this form of coaching carries an implicit larger goal of re-establishing positive family relationships achieved through smaller goals such as improving communication, providing psychoeducation, improving parenting strategies, fostering confidence and self-efficacy, developing solution-focused thinking, and improving metacognitive skills.6

 What Can Parent Coaching Help With?

-Parent coaching can help with a multitude of issues including transitions and changes.
-If support is being offered in a therapy setting as part of the child’s treatment plan, it will be more of a consultation—brief and diagnosis oriented.
+Parent coaching can help with a multitude of issues, including transitions and changes.
+If support is offered in a therapy setting as part of the child’s treatment plan, it will be more of a consultation—brief and diagnosis-oriented.
 If paid for privately, goals can be broad, more person-centered, and slightly more long-term.4,5,6,7

 Parent coaching can help with: